Skip to main content

 How to Connect RedactifyAI to Clio Manage

-This guide walks you through connecting your RedactifyAI account to Clio Manage, importing documents from your matters, running AI-powered redaction, and saving results back to Clio.
-Redacted documents save as new files in your matter — your originals are never overwritten.
+This guide walks you through connecting your RedactifyAI account to Clio Manage, importing documents from your matters, and running AI-powered redaction.
+When redaction is complete, the redacted file automatically syncs back to the same folder in your Clio matter as a new file.
+Your originals are never overwritten.

 Why connect Clio to RedactifyAI?